-The Earned Income Credit (EIC) is a tax credit for workers who earn low or moderate incomes.
-There two types of Earned Income Credits: a federal credit that is claimed on your federal taxes, and a Wisconsin credit that is claimed on your state taxes.
-If you quality for the EIC and file your taxes, some or all of your income tax that was withheld may be returned to you.
-If you did not earn enough to have income tax withheld on your paychecks, you can still get the Earned Income Credit.
-You must file a tax return to receive your EIC even if you do not owe taxes.
+The Earned Income Credit (EITC) is a tax credit for workers who earn low or moderate incomes.
+There two types of Earned Income Tax Credits: a federal credit that is claimed on your federal taxes, and a Wisconsin credit that is claimed on your state taxes.
+If you quality for the EITC and file your taxes, some or all of your income tax that was withheld may be returned to you.
+If you did not earn enough to have income tax withheld on your paychecks, you can still get the Earned Income Tax Credit.
+You must file a tax return to receive your EITC even if you do not owe taxes.

-Am I Eligible for the Federal Earned Income Credit?
+Am I Eligible for the Federal Earned Income Tax Credit?

 - You have earned income.

 - You have an Adjusted Gross Income (AGI) under a certain amount, which will vary based on your marital status and the number of your qualifying children;